JaquelineCastro01/project2OS/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?
+It is important to keep critical sections small as possible so that there wont be any conflict in the updating of the bins in order for this the to occur the conflicting threads have to retry exection so it needs a critical section small enough for it to occur.

 Q8: Why is spin-waiting without yielding usually inefficient?
+It will cause starving in the process cause indefinite blocking because there wont be any yielding of priority of processes.

 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?
+You can use this synchronization type when you are in a low-level scenario to avoid the expensive context switches and kernal trantions requiered.

 Step 6: Monitoring Progress
 ---------------------------